-- Combatting mechanisms of persistence: Projects that test first-line treatments to combat emergence of off-target mechanisms of resistance by targeting drug tolerant persistent cells. - 2.
-Combatting mechanisms of resistance: - Projects that aim to understand novel treatment options such as new Phase 1 umbrella clinical trial or a trial design that uses an adaptive platform.
-A novel treatment option may be a monotherapy option or a rationally designed combination approach that includes repurposing drugs. - Projects that add new therapy arms using repurposed drugs or novel agents to existing/proposed clinical studies.
+- Combatting mechanisms of persistence: Interventional clinical trials that test first-line treatments to combat emergence of off-target mechanisms of resistance by targeting drug tolerant persistent cells. - 2.
+Combatting mechanisms of resistance: - Interventional clinical trials that aim to understand novel treatment options such as new Phase 1 umbrella clinical trial or a trial design that uses an adaptive platform.
+A novel treatment option may be a monotherapy option or a rationally designed combination approach that includes repurposing drugs. - New therapy arms using repurposed drugs or novel agents for an existing clinical trial.
 If studies are proposed in this category, proof of IRB approval of protocol at the time of grant activation will be required.

-- Projects studying molecular predictors of acquired resistance at the time of diagnosis and developing interventional strategies to overcome these mechanisms of resistance - Studies on molecular underpinnings of histologic transformation/ Interventional studies that are directed at studying histologic transformation across multiple oncogene-driven LUADs.
+- Interventional clinical trials investigating molecular predictors of acquired resistance at the time of diagnosis and implementing interventional strategies to overcome these mechanisms of resistance. - Correlative studies of interventional clinical trials aimed at investigating molecular mechanism of resistance across multiple oncogene-driven LUADs.
 If studies are proposed in this category, proof of access to adequate samples will be required.